xssrae/red-team-notes/README.md

 ![obsidian](https://github.com/xssrae/Red-Team-Notes/blob/main/IMG/Pasted%20image%2020231129042904.png)

 This is like my *"second brain"*.
 Here i have all the Obsidian notes for my day work as a Red Team.
-Some notes have not yet been finalized for many reasons but should be cool to see updates to this repository.
+Some notes haven't been ended for many reasons but should be cool to see updates to this repository.

 Feel free to use them and consult them if you like.